Introduction to Shift-Left Of Quality:

 How often have the stakeholders in your organization signed off the requirements just because there was not enough time available to have a detailed look at them?

-There’s also an ISO Standard on software quality requirements from ISO, and in contrast requirements, testing is often neglected which in turn leads to errors and a significant drop in the product quality.
+There’s also an ISO Standard on software quality requirements from ISO, and in contrast to requirements, testing is often neglected which in turn leads to errors and a significant drop in the product quality.
 And this has to be changed.

 I used the word sincere here because we have to be.
 This is the starting point of everything.
 If we can get the requirements right, then imagine the time that you would really spend in designing a solution or testing it.
 This, in turn, will lead to both internal and external failures to cost drastically.

-Another problem which I have noticed is that we don’t look at the dependencies on other modules or other dependent upstream/downstream teams while reviewing the requirements.
+Another problem that I have noticed is that we don’t look at the dependencies on other modules or other dependent upstream/downstream teams while reviewing the requirements.
 This will lead to rework and is of utter waste.

 Requirements Engineering Process

 There has to be a requirements engineering process, which has to happen when the stories are added to the backlog before the grooming or the sprint planning happens.